zimolzak/birthday-party/list.md

   "skinny" style, like 2 inches wide, without much "tapering" as it goes from the bottom to the top.
 Possibly with a blunt, rectangle-type end, instead of coming to a point.

-- **Tie clip,** a cool, classy style, so my tie doesn't flop forward and drag on things if I bend over.
-Doesn't have to be literally made of a precious metal.
-Don't get the kind with a pin that pierces through things.
-Style ideas: fun but subtle pattern, texture, my monogram, anchor, key, rod of Asclepius, frieze pattern (do an image search for 'frieze pattern').